edu-python-course/happiness-meter/docs/spec.rst

 -   Authenticated users can log out from their accounts.
 -   Authenticated users can delete their accounts.
     This action shouldn't remove the database records, instead it would just mark accounts as deactivated.
-This action can be undone via admin site page.
+This action can be undone via admin site.

 Teams management
 ================

 -   Only admin users can create, update or delete teams.
-    Both API endpoint(s) and admin site page can be used for this.
+    Both API endpoint(s) and admin site can be used for this.
 -   Authenticated users can retrieve an average happiness level for a team their are assigned to for a current date.
 -   Authenticated users can retrieve statistics for